-The W. P. Carey School of Business has academic agreements with universities in Asia, Europe, and Latin America.
+The W. P. Carey School of Business has academic agreements with universities in the United Kingdom, the Netherlands, Mexico, Spain, Chile, Argentina, France, Italy, Germany, the Czech Republic, Ireland, Turkey, Hong Kong, and Singapore.
 Students who participate and are successful in one of these approved programs abroad for one semester are deemed to have fulfilled the global and area studies requirements of the Certificate in International Business.
 Students who participate in a W. P. Carey School of Business seminar of at least a six-week duration or in an approved internship abroad of at least eight weeks satisfy six of the nine semester hours.